 ESC to cancel.

-In addition to inspecting the properties above, you can inspect properties that hold Ember objects or arrays.
+Properties that are themselves Ember objects or arrays can be inspected too.
 Click on the property's value to inspect it.

-You can continue drill into the Inspector as long as properties contain either an
+navigating through the inspector as long as properties are either an

 Ember object or an array.

 In the image below, we clicked on the

 model property first, then clicked

 You can see the current path of the inspected object at the top of the inspector.
 You can go back to the previous object by clicking on the left-facing arrow at the top left.

 Some objects' properties are not only grouped by inheritance, but also

 by framework level semantics.
 For example, if you inspect an Ember Data